ispras/dedoc/docs/source/structure_types/article.rst

             :lines: 1745-1880

-    * **Bibliography references**: We added bibliography references into annotations of the article's text.
+    * **bibliography references**: We added bibliography references into annotations of the article's text.

         Text can contain references on bibliography_item nodes.
         (for example, "Authors in [5] describe an approach ...".
 Here "[5]" is the reference).